The Good: Well, it doesn't take up much space . . .

 And while the figure is articulated at twelve points, much of that articulation is pointless and cannot be used to pose the toy for displays in intriguing fashions.
 The hands do not hold the accessories and that, too, limits the playability of the toy.

-For other original Star Trek toys, please be sure to check out my reviews of:
+For other Star Trek MiniMates reviews, please check out my takes on:

-For other toy reviews, please visit my index page by clicking here!
+For other toy reviews, please visit my index page on the subject by clicking here!

 | | |